For centuries various royal families have resided in London, building castles throughout this capital city.

-Britain's first Norman castle, built shortly after William the Conqueror's famous victory at the nearby Battle of Hastings in 1066.
+Britain's first Norman castle was built shortly after William the Conqueror's famous victory at the nearby Battle of Hastings in 1066.

-Part of the castle has been lost to the sea over time but the grounds and chapel remains still stand to explore.
+Part of the castle has been lost to the sea over time but the grounds and chapel remain still stand to explore.

 Chances are that if you are interested in castles you might feel the same about palaces.

 While castles were built mostly for defense and palaces were intended to show off wealth, both types of structures have enormous appeal to tourists and locals, due to their magnificence.